GOTAM672/GSoC-Gnome-Proposal/README.md

 - Implement a Remote Desktop page using <b>CcSystemRemotePage</b> class and <b>AdwPreferencesPage</b> for the GUI part.
 - Inside Remote Desktop Page, use <b>CcListRow</b> to create Remote Desktop, Remote Control, Device Name, and Remote Desktop Address row.
 - use <b>CcListRow</b> with <b>GtkEntry</b> and <b>GtkPasswordEntry</b> to create a User Name and Password row.
-- Bind this page to the Remote Desktop row inside the AdwLeaflet page.
+- Bind this page to the Remote Desktop row inside the <b>AdwLeaflet</b> page.
 Update necessary files and folders.
-- Use GtkClipboard to implement copy button.
+- Use <b>GtkClipboard</b> to implement copy button.
 - The work done till now for weeks 9 & 10 is [Here](https://gitlab.gnome.org/gautham_x/gnome-control-center/-/commit/d1c85b318fee0ed96bf374c91cb7b414708d9336) (At New-System-Panel-Branch).